Multiple generalized cluster structures on $D(\text{GL}_n)$: Compatibility

 \paragraph{Block intervals.} Let $\mathcal{L}$ be an $\mathcal{L}$-matrix.
 We enumerate the blocks of $\mathcal{L}$ in such a way that blocks $X_t$ and $Y_t$ are aligned along their rows (i.e., using $\gamma_r$) and $Y_t$ and $X_{t+1}$ are aligned along their columns, $t \geq 1$.
 Let us denote by $K_t$ and $L_t$, respectively, the row and column indices in $\mathcal{L}$ that are occupied by $X_t$; similarly, $\bar{K}_t$ and $\bar{L}_t$ are row and column indices occupied by $Y_t$ in $\mathcal{L}$.
 Furthermore, we set $\Phi_t := K_t \cap \bar{K}_t$ and $\Psi_t := L_t \cap \bar{L}_{t-1}$.
 Figure \ref{f:lstruct} depicts an $\mathcal{L}$-matrix with the intervals.

-\emph{Remark on the previous work.} The authors of \cite{plethora} additionally define empty blocks in the beginning and in the end of the sequence so that it always starts with an $X$-block and ends with a $Y$-block; furthermore, they attach row or column intervals to the empty blocks depending on a set of conditions.
+\begin{remark} The authors of \cite{plethora} additionally define empty blocks in the beginning and in the end of the sequence so that it always starts with an $X$-block and ends with a $Y$-block; furthermore, they attach row or column intervals to the empty blocks depending on a set of conditions.
 The convention with empty blocks is rather complicated and only helps to avoid one term in two formulas.
-Ergo, we write all formulas without assuming that there are extra empty blocks.
+Ergo, we write all formulas without assuming that there are extra empty blocks. \end{remark}